My "Tak Stack" from back in the day! And cows.

 In March 2002 I started down the dark side with the purchase of my first CCD camera.
 From SBIG in California, the ST237 was my first stab at digital.
 The camera wasn't huge at 640 x 480 pixels but it was affordable.
 It showed me that a: my equipment wasn't good enough and b: you can't guide accurately enough manually for digital!
 Hence another bout of equipment upgrades from the DS16 mount purchased 1986 starting, with the Losmandy G-11.

 The ST237 I eventually added a colour filter wheel to in order to take colour images but in addition to the small pixel count, the camera sensor was rather noisy.
 My first upgrade was made possible by an offer from Brady Johnson who had an excess of ST-8 cameras and a need for an ST237 as a guider.
 So began my first auto-guiding camera from SBIG.
 The guidechip was only the tiny ST4 TC211 chip but let me guide so much more accurately than by hand.
-Plus, there was no flexure caused by using a seperate guide telescope.
+Plus, there was no flexure caused by using a separate guide telescope.
 The CCD wasn't very efficient in the blue and image transfer was very slow via the parallel port on a laptop but it got the job done with a whopping 1500 x 1000 pixels.
 I was happy with this camera until Jim Janusz posted an ad on Astromart...

 Woo-hoo!
 This was it! a serious CCD astro camera with enhanced blue sensitivity and (ironically) an ST-237 chip for guiding.
 I used this camera for several years and was very happy with its performance.
 You will find many images from this camera in the galleries.
 It was replaced when I got wind of Stuart Heggie selling his ST-10XME.

 A much bigger sensor at 2000 x 1500 pixels, how could I go wrong?
 This camera is stunning. the sensor is amazingly quiet and as my first non-blooming gate camera, incredibly sensitive.
 Approaching 98% quantum efficiency, this is one of the more sensitive sensors from Kodak.
 I still own this camera and have added almost every available accessory to it including the 10 position filter holder.
 One day I will venture into narrow-band imaging with this camera.
 However, the blooming of this camera means that some targets are simply not easy to shoot!
 For example, shooting the Orion Nebula meant that I had to manually de-bloom 45 individual exposures, plus the exposure times were so short that I was unable to shoot long enough for good s/n ratio in the fainter parts of the nebula.
 And so I started my search for something to compliment the ST10.
+The big plus with this camera is that is has a 2nd CCD sensor - another ST237 - built in, used exclusively for guiding.
+This really simplifies setup!

 In November 2011, SBIG announced the MK.
 II version of their budget camera based on the 8.3 M-pixel Kodak sensor.
 This camera has small (5.4 micron) pixels with shallow wells making it a good match for my smaller scopes in addition to telephoto lenses.
 It was also anti-blooming making targets with bright stars in the field possible again.
 I ordered one with the 5 position filter wheel, leaving narrow band something for the ST-10XME to deal with.
 At this time, I have not been able to get a flexure-free guide scope working with any of my scopes, so I now use the dedicated SBIG off-axis guider for this camera.
-This limits the camera as I can't get it to fit in either the TMB175 or the FS-60C due to flattener spacing requirements but the St-10XME still works with these scopes for now.
+This limits the camera as I can't get it to fit in some scopes due to flattener spacing requirements but the St-10XME still works with these scopes for now.
 It was purchased primarily for wide to medium field imaging leaving the ST-10XME for long focal length work, so it still fits into the plans with the off-axis guider.

 The STF-8300M from SBIG